Ribcollar

 Whether the boat is used for leisure, patrol, rescue, commercial support or heavy-duty professional work, the fittings can be specified to match the application.

-Our RIB retube service is suitable for a wide range of boats and operating roles.
+Our RIB retube service is suitable for a wide range of boats, operators and working roles.

 • Leisure RIB owners replacing tired or leaking tubes